yyhhoi/hippocampal_sequence/pipeline_guide.md

 1. Run [matlab/emankin_preprocessing.m](matlab/emankin_preprocessing.m) to pre-process the raw place cell data at ./data/emankin/
 2. It generates the matlab structure data file ./data/emankin/emankindata_processed.mat

+Note: A complete python-based pipeline is located in the directory [python-based_preprocessing_pipelines](python-based_preprocessing_pipelines).
+However, this pipeline was ditched and no longer working.
+It only serves as future references of how the preprocessing can be done in python.

 # Step 2 Conversion to python-readable data
 The matlab data is then converted to a python dataframe.